Ahad-MUST/CLaSTNet-BreastCancerDetection/README.md

 ```

 ## Training
-- The model is trained on histopathological images using CNN-ViT architecture.
+- The model is trained on histopathological images using hybrid CLaST-Net architecture.
 - Data augmentation techniques (horizontal/vertical flipping, rotation) are applied.
 - The dataset is split into **training (70%)**, **validation (15%)**, and **test (15%)**.